bwqr/yelken/examples/hello-world/README.md

 Followed by that, there are values of each content for each field of `article` model.
 Up to this point, only the data is defined but how it should be displayed is not yet.

-Next step is looking at [templates](theme/templates) located under theme folder.
+Next step will be looking at [templates](theme/templates) located under theme folder.
 Inside this folder, there are 3 different html files which are actually Jinja2 templates.
 There is `index.html` that displays links for all articles and `article.html` that displays details of an article.
 There is also `base.html` which sets a base for other templates and is extended by aforementioned two templates.